Pavel Solomin

-Pavel Pavlovich Solomin (Павел Павлович Соломин, born 15 June 1982) is an Uzbekistani footballer.
-Currently he plays for Persitara as a striker.
+Pavel Pavlovich Solomin (Павел Павлович Соломин, born 15 June 1982) is a former Uzbekistani footballer.
+The last time he played for Obod as a striker.
+Currently he coaches a football team of Webster University in Tashkent.

 Career

 After scoring 21 goals in the Uzbek League he tried in a better league like the Russian Premier League, but strangely he only played 6 minutes with his team FC Saturn Moscow Oblast in the whole competition.

 He signed with Indonesian side Sriwijaya on 21 February 2010.
 He scored his first goal in Indonesia against Bontang FC.
 He scored the winning goal of SFC against Arema Malang in the Piala Indonesia final.

 In winter 2011-12 he was on trial in Lokomotiv Tashkent, but started 2012 season in the club Travmaychi Tashkent, in Uzbekistan Second League, championship of Tashkent.

 In August 2012 he signed a contract with Mash'al. In February 2012 he moved to Shurtan Guzar.

 International

 Solomin has made 15 appearances for the Uzbekistan national football team, scoring twice.